 Growing up on the Texas Gulf Coast gave me a special affection for the coastal waters and all the excellent sporting activities available for everyone to enjoy.
 My love of fishing started when as a youngster my grandmother, our original family angler, would take us down to the local pier.
 In High School, I started wade and surf fishing numerous spots along the coast with my best friend.
 In my later years, I've been fortunate enough to fish on a weekly basis with my favorite local guide, somehow, we just seem to catch more fish now in a Fat Cat.
 Fishing the coastal waters has always been my personal favorite pastime and my goal is to provide the best platform for fellow anglers in pursuit of our common interest, FISHING!
-The goal of "Team Fat Cat" is to utilize our extensive experience in boat racing, fabrication, tooling and rigging to "BRING RACING PERFORMANCE TO THE AVID ANGLER."
+The goal of "Team Fat Cat" is to utilize our extensive experience in fabrication, tooling and rigging to "BRING HIGH PERFORMANCE TO THE AVID ANGLER."

 fabricaton & experience

 Our fiberglass fabrication for the hull and cap is all hand laid with no wood found in any parts on the boat at all.
 The fabrication focuses on light weight without giving up on strength and durability.
 The combination of bulkheads and stringers creates a unique chambered flotation system that is missing in some boats focused on speed due to weight of normal floatation foam materials.
 This chambered flotation system operates similar to bulkhead chambers in ocean going ships and inflatables.